Sometimes it seems like there’s no middle ground. In California, it tends to go from summer to winter overnight.

 Yes, it’s take a long, long time to get a mortgage these days, so dealing in cash is much more practical.

-These investors then list the properties for rent to former homeowners who were foreclosed on, or simply flip them and turn a quick profit.
+These investors then either list the properties as rentals to former homeowners who were foreclosed on, or simply flip them and turn a quick profit.

 The result is not a healthier housing market, but one ruled by even more investors than before.

 By the way, Zillow has a new report coming out titled, “California’s Housing Market: Navigating the Post-Bottom Landscape.”